passcod/blook/src/technical/starting-electronics/index.md

 workable at all.
 You want it more liquid so you can push it around and so it can flow into joints.

 If you're having a hard time imagining this, think of chocolate.
-When water is freezing/melting, it goes either fully solid (ice) or fully liquid pretty much immediately.
+When water is freezing/melting, it goes either hard solid (ice) or free-flowing liquid, there's no middle.
 But when you heat chocolate, there's a good range where it's no longer solid but still one block that is kinda soft, and then it gradually becomes a viscous paste, and when hot it's much more liquid like a thick hot chocolate.